-In 1976, South Hills School of Business & Technology received national accreditation as a business school through the Accrediting Council of Independent Colleges and Schools (ACICS).
+From 1976 - 2017, South Hills School of Business & Technology received national accreditation as a business school through the Accrediting Council of Independent Colleges and Schools (ACICS).
+In 2017, South Hills School received national accreditation through the Accrediting Commission of Career Schools and Colleges (ACCSC).